 The way in which you interact with your managers, supervisors, and directors will influence the way in which they interact with their direct reports.

-These interactions impact the way your front line employees treat your clients or customers.
+These interactions impact how your front-line employees treat your clients or customers.

 This parallel process refers to the tendency of things to “roll down the hill”, so to speak.